eharada/Data_Viz_Deception_Project/README.md

 # Is the Zika virus actually getting worse in the United States or is there false information?

-The following dataset was pulled directly from www.kaggle.com which contains a CDC survey on the number of Zika cases over time by location.
+The following dataset was pulled from www.kaggle.com.
+This specific dataset contains a CDC survey that displays the number of Zika cases over time and separated by geography.
 Kaggle user, Thiago, created data visualizations that show Zika cases generally getting worse as the months progress for each country.
 The specific dataset can be found here:

 https://www.kaggle.com/thiagoprocaci/zika-cases-by-country/code